luisperezlemus/job-scraper/README.md

 This script currently works only with Workday.

 ## Getting Started
-Below are the prerequisites to get the project up and runnig on your machine.
+Below are the prerequisites to get the project up and running on your machine.

 ### Downloading ChromeDriver
 Selenium needs ChromeDriver to create Chrome instances.
 Download [here.](https://developer.chrome.com/docs/chromedriver/downloads)